MengZephyr/Neural-Garment-Dynamic-Super-resolution/README.md

 > Export the flattened garments, named as "PD10_Flatten.obj" and "PD30_Flatten.obj" ( "unweld" and "thin" chosen) into the folder: './Data/[Garment]/Canonical/weld/'.

 > Use GDSR/uv_abstract.py to depart the geometry and the uv information, and to generate "PD10_geo.ply", "PD10_uv.ply", "PD30_geo.ply", and "PD30_uv.ply" in the folder: './Data/[Garment]/Canonical/weld/'.

-> Compile the C++ project, UV_Sampling_proj, which is dependent on the 3rd library of opencv_4.6.0 and embree-3.5.2.x64.vc14.windows.

 > Only Uncommend "Sampling_between_Different_PDResolution_Across_UV()" in the main function of UV_Sampling_proj, and run the project to generate "10_from_30_Sampling.txt" and "30_from_10_Sampling.txt" into the folder: './Data/[Garment]/Canonical/weld/test/'.